-Gaydos was the representative for Pennsylvania’s 20th congressional district and was a Democrat.
+Gaydos was the representative for Pennsylvania’s 20th congressional district as a Democrat.
 He served from 1967 to 1992.

 Gaydos is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1992 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Gaydos sponsored and cosponsored.
+The chart is based on the bills Gaydos sponsored and cosponsored from Jan 6, 1987 to Oct 9, 1992.
 See full analysis methodology.

 Gaydos was the primary sponsor of 5 bills that were enacted: